Slonskiy/slotegrator-test/README-eng.md

     driver: bridge
 ```
 In this case, I assume that files structure will be like in my repo: Docker file and application source are in app subfolder and correct nginx.conf should be one level higher, near docker-compose.yml.<br>
-As you can see on screen, it's working:
+As you can see on screen, it's working (but now, as it should be our request going to ingress on 80-th tcp port and after it nginx proxing it to our application):
 ![image](https://github.com/Slonskiy/slotegrator-test/assets/101737363/23afe334-3db9-41a1-a255-a5058b059984)

 Conclusion:<br>
 In first part of this exercise I choosed to use another base docker image and solved some problems with app (like uncommenting 'WORKDIR' statement, added 'RUN npm install' step, and corrected 'CMD' statement.
+Also I changed http-server dependency in the package.json and fixed encoding in the index.js.
 And checked that now our application is working.<br>
 In second part I added ingress service (separated nginx container), created a docker virtual network, atached both containers to it, and fixed problem with names resolving in the docker virtaul net.
 As last point, I used docker-compose to reduce manual work a little bit.<br>
 I didn't tryied to add certbot image or use other ssl certificates, because I have no correct domain name, so result can be not clear.
 But, of course, it's possible and not too hard.<br>